Friday, October 30, 2009

 5. Include in your schedules time to discuss the family’s

-financial goals.
+budget and financial goals.
 Anything important is worth

 setting aside time for.
 Don’t just compute.
 Use the time to discuss